Brett-Tanner/Journal/2024/Jun_24.md

 ## LMS

-- Teacher logins need to be locked to their school's IP
 - [] Need to add Resource model & controller for stuff like BrushUp/Get Up & Go/Snack
   - Basically just blobs with categories
 - [] Get child data for test schools for Luis